 Speaking of couples that were never going to work, Lacey Mark's relationship was supposed to continue after their season wrapped, but Daniel Maguire fully ghosted her and later admitted that he was lying about liking her to get screen time.
 Daniel is dumb as a brick (probably dumber) and even Lacey has admitted that she went into Paradise a little too determined to get him to love her.
 Live and you learn, I guess?

 Krystal Nielson and Chris Randone were insufferable apart, but together they're amazing.
 They seem genuinely in love, and when they're not trying to compete with everyone around them, they're way less annoying.
-Chris moved across the country to move in with Krystal in San Diego, and they're getting a third dog together.
-We cannot wait for the wedding!
+Chris moved across the country to move in with Krystal in San Diego, and they tied the knot on August 27th 2019 for the world to see — on ABC.

 Pour one out for Jordan Kimball who deserved way better than Jenna Cooper.
 Jordan was a lil dumb, but ultimately, he was a well-meaning dude who genuinely cared about Jenna.
 Reality Steve posted the news that Jenna was a backstabbing, cheating, fame-seeker who was just leading him on.
 Jenna has tried to clear her name by saying incriminating texts were Photoshopped, but Bachelor Nation is standing with Reality Steve and Jordan.

 Grocery Store Joe aka Joe Amabile became Bachelor Nation-famous after getting the axe on night one of his Bachelorette season (Becca K.'s) but being, like, totally adorable.
 He fell hard for Kendall Long on Paradise season five, who TBH could have handled that whole situation better and not been so wishy-washy with his heart.
 Whatever, it's fine now because they're seriously in love.
-They're planning on moving to Los Angeles together in 2019, Kendall has been travelling with him on the east coast as he does the Dancing with the Stars tour, and she says they're totally obsessed with each other and haven't gone more than a week without seeing each other even though they're long distance. #CoupleGoals!
+They just moved into a house in LA together after Kendall travelled with Joe on the east coast as he did the Dancing with the Stars tour.
+She says they're totally obsessed with each other and never went more than a week without seeing each other even though they were long distance. #CoupleGoals!

 This relationship came so far out of left field, but Kevin Wendt from Winter Games and Astrid Loch are in it for the long-haul.
 Astrid dead*ss moved to Canada to live with Kevin.
-The couple has made it clear that they're too old to be dating just for fun and that their relationship is pretty serious.
-We assume a ring is coming soon.
+The couple announced their engagement in September 2019 with a cute Insta post that read: "You’ll never walk alone again.
+From here on out, we run together.
+Astrid you are my family, babe.
+Forever."

 Ty Brown and Elizabeth Kitt never overlapped on any Bachelor franchise show.
 They met at a charity even in Los Angeles in late 2012 and started dating in January of 2013.
 By that October, they had bought a house together in Nashville, and Ty proposed on their front porch the day they moved in.
 That's so romantic!
 They got married in March 2014, and have one baby girl.